MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ## Debugging large size variable values

 Variables with values larger than 1024 bytes are truncated (`…`) and can't be fully inspected from the **VARIABLES** window.
-In order to inspect a large size variable value, instead use the **DEBUG CONSOLE** and write the name or qualified name of a variable to inspect at the prompt and then press **Enter**.
+To inspect a large size variable value, instead use the **DEBUG CONSOLE** and write the name or qualified name of a variable to inspect at the prompt and then press **Enter**.

 ## Attach and Debug Next